FERS Pension Explained 2026: Contribution Rates by Hire Date

 Was the FERS rate increase enacted?

-No. The House Oversight Committee proposed raising all FERS tiers to 4.4% (Section 90001 of the HOGR committee print), but this was removed before H.R.
+No. The House Oversight Committee proposed raising all tiers to 4.4% (Section 90001 of the HOGR committee print), but the Rules Committee stripped it before H.R.
 1 passed the House on May 22, 2025.
-Rates remain unchanged at 0.8%, 3.1%, and 4.4%.
+Rates remain at 0.8%, 3.1%, and 4.4%.
+Similar proposals resurface in most budget cycles.

 How is my FERS pension calculated?